20 Best YouTube Channels for Back-end and Front-end Engineers

 Level of engineering: beginner-advanced

 Being the Master of Python, his channel has detailed explanations of coding concepts with best practices that will take you from beginner to intermediate in less than 30 videos.
-In addition to Python, Corey also covers other essential topics for backend engineers, including Git, SQL, Panda, Django, Flask, and more.
+In addition to Python, Corey also covers other essential topics for backend engineers, including Git, SQL, Pandas, Django, Flask, and more.
+While his posting schedule is relatively infrequent, each video is a comprehensive deep-dive that often becomes a go-to resource in the community.

 Popular videos to explore: